-Ada Palmer is an assistant professor in the history department at Texas A&M University.
+Ada Palmer is an assistant professor in the history department at the University of Chicago.
 She teaches European intellectual history, focusing on the Italian Renaissance and on the long-term history of ideas, especially the relationship between religion, science, atheism and the classics.
 Her research focuses on Latin manuscripts in Italian libraries, especially in Rome and Florence, which gives her many opportunities to enjoy and study Italian cooking.
 Ada is the composer of almost all Sassafrass’s music.
 She took Peabody music theory courses in childhood, and has studied violin, piano, guitar, and various medieval instruments, but her compositions are primarily vocal.
-Outside the Filking world, Ada enjoys many sci-fi, fantasy and gaming activities, especially LARPing and costuming.
+Outside the Filking world, Ada writes science fiction and fantasy, and her first novel “Dogs of Peace” is due out from Tor Books in 2016.
+She enjoys many sci-fi, fantasy and gaming activities, especially LARPing and costuming.
 She is active in the anime fan community, running cosplay and gameshow events like Cosplay Human Chess, primarily at Anime Boston.
 She is also a manga scholar, working mostly on the works of the “God of Manga” Osamu Tezuka.
 She has published several articles on Tezuka, and runs TezukaInEnglish.com.
 Ada’s interest in Viking culture and Norse Mythology stems from stories her parents read her in childhood.
 See adapalmer.com for more; Ada is on Facebook, and on LJ others usually refer to her as Thrud.

 Alexa is an MD/PhD student at the University of Minnesota, pursuing a PhD in microbiology.
 No, she doesn’t expect to ever finish school, either.
 When she’s not playing with deadly bacteria, she spends her time singing, fencing, and cooing over her dog Frey.
 Alexa began singing in choirs in high school, and continued singing in a Broadway revue group as an undergraduate.
 She also ran her college’s science fiction association, which is how she met many of Sassafrass’s members (she is one of the few who did not attend Bryn Mawr).
 Sassafrass is her first experience with a cappella singing.
 With the notable exception of her husband, Matt, she lives apart from most members of the group, and has recently begun experimenting with multi-tracking herself as a result.
 If the idea of living the life of a medical student vicariously through a blog appeals to you, you can do so at tiamat360.livejournal.com.

 Emily is a high school Latin teacher in Northern Virginia and member of The Pericles Group.
 Although she attended Bryn Mawr, like many of Sassafrass’ members, she was not a member of Sassafrass until Irina recommended that she join when the group came back together in 2008.
 Since she recently moved to VA, you may know her from the Boston branch of Sassafrass, but she sings with whatever branch she happens to be near at the time!
 In addition to singing, Emily is an avid SciFi/Fantasy fan, an active Swing and Salsa dancer, and an ice hockey player.
-She is also an energetic sponsor in Junior Classical League at both the Massachusetts and National levels.
-Emily helps coordinate the Boston branch of Sassafrass.
+She is also an energetic sponsor in Junior Classical League at both the Virginia and National levels.
 When she has a minute to breathe, she may tweet at @blueathena14 or update her blog at: aurelia-star.livejournal.com.

-Irina is a high school Latin teacher in Virginia, but also proficient in French and Japanese, and a student of (at the moment) six other languages.
+Irina is a Latin teacher in Virginia with teaching experience from the elementary through university levels.
+She is also proficient in French and Japanese, and a student of, in particular, Greek and German (though at any time she can be found studying up to nine languages).
 She was one of the founders of Sassafrass at Bryn Mawr College, and has remained one of its most enthusiastic members.
 She is currently active with the DC-area Sassafrass group.
 Other than singing, Irina’s primary fan activities are gaming of all kinds, watching anime, and reading manga and comics as well as sci-fi and fantasy prose.
-In addition to continuing research in both classics and education, she is also an interested researcher in the history of science fiction, fantasy, and comics worldwide, with a special focus on the history of women’s literature in Japan.
+In addition to pursuing a Ph.D. in Classics and continuing research in education, she is also an interested researcher in the history of science fiction, fantasy, and comics worldwide.
 Irina coordinates the DC branch of Sassafrass.
-Her blog is at seishonagon.livejournal.com/.
+Her blog is at http://animairenea.wordpress.

 Kara joined Sassafrass in summer 2008.
 She did not attend Bryn Mawr College, although she did grow up just a hop, skip, and a jump away from the school in the Philadelphia area.
 More recently, Kara hails from Boston, where she obtained a law degree and a master’s degree in social work.
 Kara organizes the Boston branch of Sassafrass, and is also one of the technical masters of our high-tech recording studio.